chrismedrela/docs-guide/docs/index.md

 **Feel free to [give feedback, criticize or contribute!](https://github.com/chrismedrela/docs-guide/issues/new) Don't afraid to mention what is missing.
-Every comment is welcome!**
+Every comment is welcome!** By the way, The Guide Style Guide is this Guide.

 See this project on [github](https://github.com/chrismedrela/docs-guide) or [readthedocs.org](http://docs-guide.readthedocs.org/en/master/).